Axenfeld–Rieger syndrome: Pathophysiology

 The molecular genetics of Axenfeld–Rieger syndrome are poorly understood, but center on three genes identified by cloning of chromosomal breakpoints from patients.

 This disorder is inheritable as an autosomal dominant trait, which means the defective gene is located on an autosome, and only one copy of the gene is sufficient to cause the disorder when inherited from a parent who has the disorder.
 As shown in the diagram, this gives a 50/50 chance of offspring inheriting the condition from an affected parent.

 Diagnosis

+The age of diagnosis differs according to the intensity of the symptoms.

 Although most recognized for its correlation with the onset of glaucoma, the malformation is not limited to the eye, as Axenfeld–Rieger syndrome when associated with the PITX2 genetic mutation usually presents congenital malformations of the face, teeth, and skeletal system.

 The most characteristic feature affecting the eye is a distinct corneal posterior arcuate ring, known as an "embryotoxon".
 In severe cases, iris may be adherent to the cornea anterior to the Schwalbe's line.

 One of the three known genetic mutations which cause Rieger syndrome can be identified through genetic samples analysis.
 About 40% of people with Axenfeld–Rieger have displayed mutations in genes PITX2, FOXC1, and PAX6.
 The difference between Type 1, 2, and 3 Axenfeld–Rieger syndrome is the genetic cause, all three types display the same symptoms and abnormalities.